dotnet/dotnet-monitor/documentation/compatibility/8.0/README.md

     runAsGroup: 0
 ```

-2. Non-root application with a different user id than the default (the default uid/gid for dotnet non-root apps is 1654)
+2. Non-root application with a different user id than the default (the default uid/gid for .NET 8 distroless and all .NET Ubuntu Chiseled apps is 1654)

 ``` yaml
 image: mcr.microsoft.com/dotnet/monitor:8